DMDarkness/Data-mining/README.md

 4. `<alpha>`:              A `double` value, the parameter to control the importance of specificity.

 5. `<t-norm>`:             An `int` value, 1: minimum t-norm, other value: product t-norm
+## CLT: Mining frequent itemsets by central limit theorem
+`clt.cpp` is an implementation of the algorithm proposed in https://link.springer.com/chapter/10.1007/978-3-540-30549-1_35?no-access=true.
+This algorithm use sampling to reduce the scale of dataset.
+Meanwhile, through taking the central limit theorem, the error of sampling is controlled in a small range with a high probability.

+Usage: `clt <input-filename> <minimum-support> <error-range> <max-probabiltiy> <transaction-number>`

+Example: `>clt kosarak.dat 0.03 0.005 0.005 990002`

+1. `<input-filename>`:    A `char*` value, the file name of the transactional data.

+2. `<minimum-support>`:   A `double` value, the minimum support.
+If it is 0.01, the minimum support is 1%.

+3. `<error-range>`:   A `double` value, the error range of the frequency of any pattern caused by sampling, 0.005 means [-0.5%, 0.5%].

+4. `<max-probabiltiy>`:   A `double` value, the maximum probability for the error to be out of the error range, 0.005 means 0.5%.

+5. `<transaction-number>`:   An `int` value, the number of transactions before sampling.